green-coding-solutions/website/content/blog/firefox-104-energy-measurements.md

 A script to convert this we have attached in our Github repository.

-Apparently we had to convert all readings in the JSON by the weird value of **277000000** and are unsure where this value is coming from .... but at least it makes the raw values from the JSON to be identical with the values we see in the profiler UI.
+~~Apparently we had to convert all readings in the JSON by the weird value of **277000000** and are unsure where this value is coming from .... but at least it makes the raw values from the JSON to be identical with the values we see in the profiler UI.~~

+The conversion to Joules is: *1J = 2,777778⋅10-7kWh = (1/3600000)kWh*

 ### Summary on the M1 Mac